stelaseldano/stellar/README.md

-## stellar is a LESS library for easy and fast webapp scaffolding.
+## stellar is a LESS library for easy and fast webapp scaffolding

 **It is good at:**